 If you are interested in Young Living products, we are happy to provide you with more information and to share our experiences with the products.
 You can go to Core3s Young Living website and learn how you can receive a 24% wholesale discount for life, with no minimum monthly requirements!

 Core3 Harmony & Wellness Services, LLC does not claim to be licensed aroma-therapists, dieticians or medical practitioners.
-We do not diagnose, treat or prescribe any medical treatment.
+We do not diagnose or prescribe any medical treatment.
 Any opinions or advice given are not intended to substitute advice given by a licensed medical healthcare professional.
 The content shared from Young Living and the Holistic Health Coach Program are for informational, educational, and self-empowerment purposes.
 Please consult with your Physician prior to your decision to partner with us and our programs.

 Core3s Holistic Health Program through HCI